Selmar/trecs/docs/experimental/shared-heap-data.md

     .Set(new PaletteRef { Value = palettes.NewWarmHandle(world) });
 ```

-This is the most idiomatic shape for a fixed set: type-safe, discoverable in IntelliSense, no integer identifiers leaking into spawn code, no manual ID registry to maintain. `Clone` bumps the refcount the same way an ID lookup would, so the runtime behaviour is identical.
+Type-safe, discoverable in IntelliSense, no ID registry to maintain.

 ## Pattern B — look up by stable `BlobId`

-If you give each blob an explicit `BlobId` when seeding, any code can resolve it later without holding a reference to the provider:
+Any code with the `BlobId` can resolve the blob without a reference to the provider:

 ```csharp
 // Seeder (BlobPtr.Alloc pins the blob in the cache)